 Given that most universities do not have a major in rhetoric and composition, many of our students come from various academic backgrounds.
 Most are English majors, but students come from Creative Writing, Music, Law, and other fields.
 The University of Arizona's RCTE program encourages interdisciplinary study and the integration of outside experience into rhetoric and composition.
 Demonstrated dedication to the field of rhetoric and composition is essential, however.
 Feel free to contact us if you have any questions in this regard.

 RCTE does not have spring admission; all applications for an academic year must be submitted by December 31 of the previous year.

 The average successful applicant has an undergraduate GPA of around 3.8, GRE verbal and/or analytic scores in the ninetieth percentile, and excellent letters of recommendation.
 Applicants shouldn't be intimidated by these statistics, however.
 Applicants who are particularly strong in other parts of the application can compensate for deficiencies in others.
 The main consideration is that the faculty feels the student would fit in and flourish with the diverse UA Program.

 Usually students can gather enough information by emailing or phoning.
 Visits are very useful to get a "flavor" for Tucson and the RCTE Program and its faculty, staff, and students, but should by no means be considered a necessity.
 (Advance notice is encouraged so we can make sure to connect you with people in your area of interest.
-Please contact the program assistant for details.
+Please contact the program coordinator for details.